adobe/griffon-toolkit/README.md

 npm install --save @adobe/griffon-toolkit
 ```

 The toolkit is organized into namespaces.
-There is one package for each event that is registered in the toolkit as well as a `core` library.
+There is one package for each event that is registered in the toolkit as well as additional libraries like `core`.
 These namespaces can be imported like so:

 ```
 import { placesEntry ) from '@adobe/griffon-toolkit';